danfuzz/samizdat/doc/language-guide/a01-samizdat-0.md

 embellishment.

-The goal is that code written in this layer be recognizably Samizdat, even while eschewing such niceties as operators and control constructs.
+The goal is that code written in this layer be recognizably Samizdat, even while eschewing niceties such as most operators and control constructs.

 #### Layer 1